Exploring the Effect of Anthropomorphic Conversational Interfaces on UX and Adoption in Crypto Wallets

 Traditional interface

-This user flow was designed to mimic MetaMask's traditional desktop wallet interface, which is used to send assets.
+This user flow was designed to mimic MetaMask's traditional desktop wallet interface for sending assets.
 The goal of this control group was to establish a baseline experience that reflects what users typically encounter in the current market.
-This version provides only the minimal feedback cues that are common in existing wallets, such as:
+This version provides only the minimal feedback cues common to existing wallets.

 Minimal transaction confirmation details